-We note here that in ReMKiT1D Terms within Models can be further grouped into subgroups, which is what "Term groups" refers to in the above text.
-In combination with the grouping of Terms, integration steps give the user full control over any potential operator splitting through simply defining each step in sequence, and associating the Models (and optionally even individual Term groups) to be used in the evolution.
+In combination with the grouping of Terms, this gives the user full control over any potential operator splitting through simply defining each step in sequence, and associating the Models (and optionally even individual Term groups) to be used in the evolution.
 Furthermore, the control over update frequency of both individual non-linear Terms as well as ModelboundData opens up performance optimization opportunities at the expense of accuracy, all accessible at the highest level of the interface.
-However, sensible defaults are supplied so users interested only in the high-level use of the framework do not get bogged down in details.
-For example, in the Python workflow presented above no Term sub-grouping is done, and the default behaviour of updating non-linear terms as often as necessary is adopted, simplifying the setup of the integration.